Lower Cowden Farm

 • ・ Pets 2

-Reviews frequently mention the property being clean and well-maintained, indicating high standards of cleanliness that guests appreciate.
+Reviews frequently mention the property being clean and well-kept, indicating high standards of cleanliness.
+There are no significant complaints about cleanliness, suggesting guests are generally very satisfied with the condition of the cottage upon arrival.

-There is no mention of gifts or special thoughtful touches in the reviews provided, so it is not possible to assess this category.
+There is no mention of gifts or special touches that would indicate the thoughtfulness of the hosts.
+Therefore, it is not possible to provide a score in this category.

 About this property